 Here are two backlinks pointing to my site:

-The first link is from homepage of an authority website (Ahrefs.com).
+The first link is from the homepage of an authority website (Ahrefs.com).

 But when you look at the HTML of that page, you can see that the link is nofollow:

-Which means that link isn’t going to help with my SEO.
-Bummer.
+This means that the link isn’t going to help with my SEO.

 The second link is from a blog post on a site that doesn’t have nearly as much authority.

 This means that link will likely have an impact on my Google rankings.